Directed Acyclic Outerplanar Graphs Have Constant Stack Number: Outerplanar DAGs have Constant Stack Number

 \subsection{Directed \texorpdfstring{$\boldsymbol{H}$}{H}-Partitions}

 We introduce \emph{directed \Hpartition{}s} as a new structural tool and explore how they can be applied to reason about stack layouts of DAGs.
-They are not limited to DAGs or treewidth~$2$ and we believe they may be applicable also for other graph classes in the future.
+They are not limited to DAGs nor to treewidth~$2$, and we believe they may be applicable also for other graph classes in the future.
 A related tool known as \emph{layered \Hpartition{}s} was introduced in~\cite{Dujmovic2020_PlanarGraphsBoundedQueueNumber} to establish that undirected planar graphs have bounded queue number and has since been used widely.
 Thus, we state and prove the lemmas in this section in a more general form than we actually need them.
 The construction of a directed \Hpartition for outerplanar DAGs is deferred to \cref{sec:construct_H_partition}.
+The definition of directed \Hpartition{}s is illustrated in \cref{fig:directed-H-partition}.

-\begin{definition}[Directed $H$-Partition, Cut Cover Number] Let~$G$ and~$H$ be directed graphs.
+\begin{samepage} \begin{definition}[Directed $H$-Partition, Cut Cover Number] Let~$G$ and~$H$ be directed graphs.
 A \emph{directed \Hpartition} of~$G$ is a partition $\calP$ of~$V(G)$ such that the following holds: \begin{itemize} \item For every two parts~$P,Q \in \calP$ the edges of~$G$ between $P$ and $Q$ are oriented either all from~$P$ to~$Q$ or all from~$Q$ to~$P$. \item The quotient $G/\calP$ is isomorphic to~$H$.
 Here~$G/\calP$ is obtained from~$G$ by contracting each part $P \in \calP$ into a single vertex $v_P$ and directing an edge from $v_P$ to $v_Q$ in $H$ whenever in $G$ there is some edge from $P$ to $Q$.
 (This orientation is well-defined by the first property.) \end{itemize} For a part $P \in \calP$ its \emph{cut cover number} is the smallest number of vertices of~$G$ required to cover (i.e., be incident to) all edges of~$G$ with exactly one endpoint in~$P$.
-The cut cover number of~$\calP$ is the maximum cut cover number among all its parts. \end{definition}
+The cut cover number of~$\calP$ is the maximum cut cover number among all its parts. \end{definition} \end{samepage}

-So each vertex $v_P$ in $H$ corresponds to a part in $P \in \calP$ and a subgraph of $G$ induced by the vertices in $P$.
-More generally, any subgraph $B$ of $H$ corresponds to a subset $\calP_B \subseteq \calP$ of parts, and we let $G[B]$ denote the corresponding subgraph of $G$ that is induced by all vertices of $G$ contained in parts in $\calP_B$.
+So each vertex $v_P$ in $H$ corresponds to a part in $P \in \calP$ and a subgraph of $G$, denoted by $ G[v_P] = G[P] $, that is induced by the vertices in $P$.
+More generally, every induced subgraph $B$ of $H$ corresponds to a subset $\calP_B \subseteq \calP$ of parts, and we let $G[B]$ denote the corresponding subgraph of $G$ that is induced by all vertices of $G$ contained in parts in $\calP_B$.